gecko0307/dagon/doc/Conf Files.md

   * `"info"` - prints informational messages, warnings and errors
   * `"warning"` - prints warnings and errors
   * `"error"` - prints only errors
+  Default is `"debug"` in debug builds and `"info"` in release builds.
+Note that some early log output ignore this setting, because the config file is loaded after the VFS and locale system initialization.
 * `windowWidth`, `windowHeight` - size of the game window.
 These values override default ones hardcoded in the application
 * `windowResizable` - `0` or `1`, allow the user to resize the window or not.
 Default is `1`
 * `windowX`, `windowY` - window position (in windowed mode).
 If not specified, the window is centered on the screen